 I am trying to encourage more local Vets to get excited about carrying the Standard Process line in their clinics as an nutritional adjunct to their current treatments.
 Currently I am referring my clients who want a holistic approach to their pets care to a colleague of Nutrition Response Testing in Stone Mountain, Dr. Cameron Moorehead, DVD

 Penny MIller is a Canine Behavior Counselor.
 She runs the Desperate Dogs Ranch, a luxury off leash boarding and behavioral rehabilitation facility in Winder, GA where they help troubled dogs and their owners find peace and balance.
 She is also the founder of Frankie and Andy's Place, a unique combination of senior dog shelter and emotional healing center for troubled humans.
 A former Cordon Blue Chef, Penny uses food as medicine to support the dogs at the boarding Ranch and at the Senior Sanctuary.
 Her Book Cut the Crap (available on Amazon) is a wonderful resource for how to navigate the world of pet food and how to easily prepare healthy meals for your dog.
 The researces on healthy supplements, flea and tick support, various diets and illness supports are simply fabulous.
 Penny is British Born, with a beautiful accent and a "no hold back" conversational style.
 You will enjoy this quick read and feel empowered to take on some of these healthier choices to support your dog.
+The websites below will melt your heart as you see Penny's love of these dogs everywhere.
+The third link is a fabulous educational resource for dogs physical and emotional health.

 http://healthypets.mercola.com Dr. Becker DVM